JesseLawler/PrizePicks-pokemon/README.md

 > **Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions up through "Creating a new application" step, before proceeding.

+> Please also be sure that you have [Android Studio](https://developer.android.com/studio) (which provides you an Android Emulator if you lack a device) and [XCode](https://developer.apple.com/xcode/) (samesies for iOS) installed on your testing machine.

 ## Get to the right spot.

 Open a _new_ terminal from the _root_ of your React Native project.